Arithmetic and birational properties of linear spaces on intersections of two quadrics: Introduction

 \subsection{Acknowledgements}

 We thank Brendan Hassett and Jerry Wang for interesting discussions.
-We thank Olivier Debarre for feedback on an earlier version of the paper, and Jean-Louis Colliot-Th\'el\`ene for comments, in particular for pointing out Remark~\ref{CT-remark} and for noting that Theorem~\ref{thm:clifford-algebra} does not require the assumption that \(F_{g-2}(X)(k)\neq\emptyset\).
-This work started during a visit of the first author to the University of California, Los Angeles, and she thanks Joaqu\'in Moraga and Burt Totaro for their hospitality and for providing a welcoming environment.
+We thank Olivier Debarre for feedback on an earlier version of the paper, and Jean-Louis Colliot-Th\'el\`ene for comments, in particular for communicating to us the applications in Section~\ref{sec:arithmetic-applications} and for pointing out that Theorem~\ref{thm:clifford-algebra} does not require the assumption that \(F_{g-2}(X)(k)\neq\emptyset\).
+We are also grateful to the anonymous referees for their careful reading of this paper and helpful comments.
+This work started during a visit of the first author to UCLA, and she thanks Joaqu\'in Moraga and Burt Totaro for their hospitality and for providing a welcoming environment.